-The curator, synod archivists, and other designated persons have the authority to negotiate for the transfer of records from synod and Regional I offices.
+The archivist, synod staff, and other designated persons have the authority to negotiate for the transfer of records from Region 1 synod offices.
 Personnel files that are confidential as well as executive committee notes on disciplinary matters are kept in each bishop’s office and then destroyed.
 Personnel files that include biographical information may be transferred to archives according to retention schedules.

 The mission of the ELCA Region I archives is to appraise, collect, preserve, organize, describe, and make available non-current ELCA regional, synodical, and congregational records which have permanent administrative, legal, fiscal, and historical value.